monurcan/SummerSchoolChallenge/README.md

 ### Buying more metadata

 You buy metadata by preparing a CSV file and upload it in the Dashboard page.
-The entries/rows in the CSV file are **image name**, **metadata type**
+The entries/rows in the CSV file are **image name**, **metadata type**.
+You can use the script in `create_shoppinglist.py` found in the `src` folder to generate the .csv file in the correct format.

 For example: